keymetrics/pm2-logrotate/README.md

 - `rotateModule` (Defaults to `true`) : Rotate the log of pm2's module like other apps
 - `workerInterval` (Defaults to `30` in secs) : You can control at which interval the worker is checking the log's size (minimum is `1`)
 - `rotateInterval` (Defaults to `0 0 * * *` everyday at midnight): This cron is used to a force rotate when executed.
+- `bucketName` (Defaults to blank): File will be uploaded to Google Storage if bucket name is provided.
 We are using [node-schedule](https://github.com/node-schedule/node-schedule) to schedule cron, so all valid cron for [node-schedule](https://github.com/node-schedule/node-schedule) is valid cron for this option.
 Cron style :
 - `TZ` (Defaults to system time): This is the standard [tz database timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) used to offset the log file saved.
 For instance, a value of `Etc/GMT+1`, with an hourly log, will save a file at hour `14` GMT with hour `13` (GMT+1) in the log name.